ViRGIS-Team/gdal-upm/README.md

 This Library and the C# bindings work on Windows, Linux and Mac based platforms.
 However, it will only work with the MONO compiler and does not work with IL2CPP.

+Note that since the C# bindings are built in .NET STandard 2.0 on Windows, and do not work with IL2CPP, they cannot be used with the UWP Player target - see here for details https://forum.unity.com/threads/2018-2-16f1-uwp-net-scripting-backend-net-standard-2-0-build-errors.588733/

 ## Running in the Editor

 This package uses [Conda](https://docs.conda.io/en/latest/) to download the latest version of GDAL.